-Additional File 3: List and sequences of the 26,600 genes (XLOC) generated during RNAseq alignment.
+Supplementary File S5: List and sequences of the 26,600 genes (XLOC) generated during RNAseq alignment.

-Additional Table 4: Haplotype analysis of the six sampled colonies with microsatellite genotyping for the colonies from New Caledonia.
+Supplementary Figure S6: Heatmap and clustering of significantly differentially expressed genes between the control and the heat stress condition for each colony from the two localities.
+Each gene is represented by a line.

-Additional File 5: DEseq2results for the log2-foldchanges, a nd adjusted p values between stress and control conditions for each locality.
+Supplementary File S7: DEseq2results for the log2-foldchanges, a nd adjusted p values between stress and control conditions for each locality (sheet 1) and for each colony (sheet 2).

-Additional Table 6: Comparison between the log2-foldchange in Om and NC colonies for genes differentially under-expressed or over-expressed in the same way in colonies from both localities.
+Supplementary Table S8: Comparison between the log2-foldchange in Om and NC colonies for genes differentially under-expressed or over-expressed in the same way in colonies from both localities.

-Additional File 7: GO enrichment results for biological processes, molecular functions, and cellular compartments for common, New Caledonia-specific, or Oman-specific over-expressed and under-expressed genes.
+Supplementary File S9: GO enrichment results for biological processes, molecular functions, and cellular compartments for common, New Caledonia-specific, or Oman-specific over-expressed and under-expressed genes.

-Additional File 8: Frontloaded genes in Oman corals among genes over-expressed in New Caledonia corals.
+Supplementary File S10: Frontloaded genes in Oman corals among genes over-expressed in New Caledonia corals.

+Supplementary File S11: Description of the functional analysis of genes, biological functions and cell compartment involved in the response to stress.